 The Nature Conservancy’s work includes the health of the water; if fishing is your game, Noblewood is a pretty, clean spot to cast your line from your kayak.
 There are plenty of shops in the area to purchase your fishing license if you don't have it already, plus bait, lures, and any other odds and ends you might need.
 Lake Champlain is known for more than ninety species of fish, but is especially popular for bass, bullhead, perch, pike, and trout.
 If you do fish from your kayak, please remember to be careful reeling in your line and keep your kayak well balanced.

-Noblewood Park and Preserve is open from Independence Day to Labor Day, 9 a.m. - 7 p.m., with the beach open from 10 a.m. - 6 p.m.
+Noblewood Park and Preserve is open from Independence Day to Labor Day, 9 a.m. - 7 p.m., with the beach open from 10 a.m. - 5 p.m.
 There is a day use fee of $5 per car.
-Three primitive tent camping sites are available for $10 per night.
+There are three primitive tent camping sites, but there is no camping allowed in 2020.
 Reservations must be made through the Willsboro Town Hall.

 After a day on the water at Noblewood, stop for a relaxing meal at one of our great restaurants, or tuck in for a good night's sleep.
 You might even want to do a bit of shopping while you're here, too!